What is SuperSlot?

 The SL-2 connects directly to your 8-Series mixer-recorder without the use of ribbon cables.
 The SL-2 sits securely on top with the receivers facing you, allowing for ease of viewing while in your bag or on your cart.

-Are there RF loop-through connectors?
+Are there RF loop-through connectors on the SL-2?

 Yes, these are intended as an extra set of RF connections to another receiver or distro.